victoryamaykin/Trilogy-Tutor-Tracking-Custom-Menu/ReadMe.md

 2. Copy the following code

-3. Enter your calendly link for the variable "calendly", then copy the display text of the link inside the message, and lastly add your name.
+3. Enter your calendly link for the variable "calendly", then copy and paste the link inside the message for display text, and lastly add your name.

 4. To set up the automatic email drafts, go to **Edit > Current Project's Triggers** to set up a schedule to run the weekly() function at a time that suits you.
+Click **+ Add Trigger** in the bottom right corner as shown below.
+These are the settings that I use: "time-driven, weekly timer, every Friday, from 9 to 10am, notify me immediately if there's an error."

 ![Current project trigger settings](/images/project-trigger-setup.png)